svyoung/healthrise-test/README.md

 **Features:**
 - Rich text editor: TipTap for formatting tasks, supporting bold, italic, lists, and more.
 - State management: Pinia for lightweight, reactive state handling.
-- Routing and API: Vue Router handles page navigation, and Axios is used for communication with the backend.
+- Routing and API: Vue Router handles page navigation, and Axios for communication with the backend.
 (I used native fetch for now)
 - User feedback: Toast notifications, potentially powered by server-sent events for real-time updates.

 ### Back end